 Ph.D.
-(2012), University of Amsterdam; M.A., Centre for Research in Modern European Philosophy (UK); B.A., University of Rochester
+(2015), University of Memphis; M.A., Northwestern State University of Louisiana; B.A., Mississippi Valley State University

 Hickman, Alan F. - Associate Professor of English

 Ph.D.
 (1990), University of Arkansas; M.A., University of Arkansas, B.A., University of Arkansas